Natural Treatments For Depression: Are They Effective?

 You deserve support as you navigate depression

-Conventional treatment for depression
+Conventional treatment for depression symptoms

-Natural approaches to depression treatment
+Natural approaches to treatment and better mental health

 Mindfulness

 Mindfulness refers to an increased awareness of the present through enhanced focus on one’s thoughts, feelings, and surroundings.
 Studies show that mindfulness can lead to improvements in depressive symptoms and can specifically reduce rumination in individuals with depression.
-The increased attentiveness that mindfulness fosters can help individuals identify thoughts that may worsen depression symptoms.
+The increased attentiveness that mindfulness fosters can help individuals identify thoughts that may worsen symptoms.

 Breathing exercises

 A common breathing exercise is box breathing.
 To start, take a deep breath in for a four count, hold your breath for a four count, breathe out for a four-count, and then hold again for a four count.
 Repeat this process three to four times.
-Breathing exercises can be utilized almost anywhere, so they may be particularly helpful when you’re experiencing depression.

 Getty/10'000 Hours